WICG/nav-speculation/same-origin-security-privacy-questionnaire.md

 ### How do the features in your specification deal with personal information, personally-identifiable information (PII), or information derived from them?

 This is similar to the previous responses.

-The fact that a prerender occurs or not is visible to the origin.
-Accordingly, user agents should avoid basing this decision on personal information not already known to the site.
+User agents should avoid basing heuristics on personal information not already known to the site.
 For example, if a user agent prerenders a link based on a profile of the user's interests from their browsing activity across the web, the fact that a prerender was executed may reveal information about those interests that would not have otherwise been exposed.

 ### How do the features in your specification deal with sensitive information?